FeRHeDio/deliberate1/README.md

     - [✅] Show a loading indicator while loading image (shimmer)
     - [✅] Option to retry on image download error
     - [✅] Preload when image view is near visible
+    - [] Connect Storyboard with the code.

  ## Networking Layer

+ - [] Spike some implmentation to see stuff working.

  ## Json Payload details
     - source